Frequently Asked Questions

 Students require a computer, an Internet connection (high-speed Internet is recommended), and Internet browser software to participate in the courses.
 Ideally, students will have a computer with a sound card and speakers to listen to course videos and audio.
 All courses require a word processing application such as Microsoft Word.
 Individual courses may have additional software requirements.
 Technical assistance is available for all courses.

 The cost of the tuition is $762 for each 3-credit course and $381 for each 1.5-credit course.
-How many credit courses you need to take to complete your BDM depends on your transfer credits and the results of any Prior Learning Assessment and Recognition (PLAR) credits.
-There will be an additional cost of books which depends on where you source them from.
+The number of credit courses you need to take to complete your BDM depends on your transfer credits and the results of any Prior Learning Assessment and Recognition (PLAR) credits.
+About half of the courses additionally require textbooks; cost of books will depend on the nature of the book (hardcover, paperback, Kindle, eBook,…) and source.

 Yes!

-If you are not under scholarship, you can take any combination of 12- and 6-week compressed courses, at your own pace.
-Please be aware that there are limits for completion of the program.
+If you are not under WDA or SIP scholarship, you can take courses, at your own pace.
+Please be aware that there are time limits for completion of the program, and designated time-sensitive courses that must be completed within 5 years prior to graduation.
+Please see the Academic Calendar for more details.

-If you are not under scholarship, to be considered a full-time student, you must take a minimum of 3 courses (totaling 9 credits) per trimester or 18 credits in a calendar year.
+If you are not under WDA or SIP scholarship, to be considered a full-time student, you must take a minimum of 3 courses (totaling 9 credits) per trimester or 18 credits in a calendar year.

 Applying to PCU-WHS and Registering for Courses